algolia/algoliasearch-client-php/README.md

 The resulting JSON contains the following fields:

 - `results` (array): The results for each request, in the order they were submitted.
-The contents are the same as in .
+The contents are the same as in [Search in an index](#search-in-an-index---search).

     Each result also includes the following additional fields: